ARNOLD/CLARKE – John Albert Arnold / John Albert Clarke (1899-1918)

 John Albert ARNOLD (aka John Albert CLARKE)

-John Albert ARNOLD was born on March 5, 1899, in Islington, London.
-He was the youngest of four children of Francis Calder Mander ARNOLD, a stick mounter, and his wife, Sarah HOOKER.
-Additionally, John had a half-brother from Francis’s second marriage to Charles ARNOLD.
+John Albert ARNOLD was born on 5th March 1899, in Islington, London.
+He was the youngest of four children born to Francis Calder Mander ARNOLD, a stick mounter, and his wife, Sarah HOOKER.
+He also had a half-brother from his mother’s second marriage to Charles CLARKE.

 1. Francis Arnold (1889-aft.1947) – m.1906 to Alice Maud Rosetta Free; wood sawyer, millwright engineer (petrol refinery)